unicode-org/message-format-wg/exploration/maintaining-registry.md

 Describe how to manage the registration of functions and options under the auspices of MessageFormat 2.0.
-This includes the Standard Functions which are normatively required by MF2.0, functions or options in the Unicode `u:` namespace, and functions/options that are recommended for interoperability.
+This includes the REQUIRED Functions which are normatively required by MF2.0, functions or options in the Unicode `u:` namespace, and functions/options that are recommended for interoperability.